 Set the system’s fully qualified domain name in myname(5)

-).
-This replaces scutil --set HostName
+(/etc/myname).
+This replaces scutil --set HostName on macOS.

 host.example.com

-Reload networking with sh /etc/netstart
+Reload networking with sh /etc/netstart after changes.

 Default gateway #